MrEnder0/Grid9/README.md

  - [ ] Will added error and logging system.

 ### 0.9
+ - [ ] Will use case statements instead of if statements.
- - [ ] will add pharser caching and overall performce changes.
+ - [ ] will add pharser caching.
+ - [ ] Overall performce changes.

 ### 1.0
  - [ ] will make installer in inno setup.